-Pumpkins are poised to start spicing up porches and we’ve lost our gourds over how many patches are ripe for the picking all over the city.
-From 150 pound giant Big Mac pumpkins to mini varieties kids can hold in the palm of their hand, we’ve found where to go to find the brightest jack-o’-lantern on the block.
-Each of these spots also boasts plenty of farm-inspired fun from hay rides and petting zoos to corn mazes and falconry!
+We’re out of our gourds over the plentiful local pumpkin patches that are ripe for the picking.
+From 100 pound giant Big Mac pumpkins to mini varieties kids can hold in the palm of their hand, we’ve found where to go to find the brightest jack-o’-lantern on the block.
+Each of these spots also boasts plenty of farm-inspired fun from hay rides and petting zoos to corn mazes and even wine tasting!
 Read on for where to pick your great pumpkin this season at a pumpkin patch near you.

 Pumpkin Station: Mission Valley